A new build detached family dwelling to accompany an existing mock Tudor dwelling on the site.

 The project was recently shortlisted in both the Manchester Society of Architects awards for Best One-off House and the Brick Awards.

-CGI Images done by Our Studio.
-The full set of CGI Images and a 360 tour can be viewed on the Our Studio website.
+All artistic images produced by ATA in house.
+All Photo Real Images by Our Studio – the full set of images plus a 360 VR tour can be viewed on their website.